GraphiteEditor/Graphite/node-graph/rfcs/document-format.md

 One timestamp per `Delta` applies to every LWW-eligible write inside its `kind`.
 Slot writes, attribute writes, and whole-list writes all read the same `Delta.timestamp`.

-`Delta.attributes` is a type-erased annotation bucket (the same shape as the registry's attribute buckets) for mutable, local-only labels: the `compute::gesture_end` marker that bounds undo units, and later commit messages.
+`Delta.attributes` is a type-erased annotation bucket (the same shape as the registry's attribute buckets) for mutable, local-only labels: the `interaction_end` marker that bounds undo units, and later commit messages.
 It is **excluded from `id`** so that annotating a delta never changes its content-addressed identity.
 An inline write sets it before the delta's history frame is persisted, while a later relabel rewrites that frame.

 ## History as a tree